Photo Source: Aleksandr Ivanov - Wikimedia Creative Commons

 |Affinity Bloc:||Turkic Peoples|

-The Yakut are shamanists.
+The Yakut are shamanists and practice folk religion.
 In the late 1800s anthropologist Waldemar Jochelson vividly described a Yakut religious ceremony: "A shaman has come to heal a sick woman, whose soul has been captured by evil spirits.
 He has put himself into a trance by inhaling tobacco, dancing, and beating his drum.
 Now his soul will travel to the spirit world and do battle in order to retrieve the woman's soul and thus restore her.
 His assistant holds the shaman by a chain so that if he gets lost or trapped in the spirit world he can be pulled back.
 Some of the flat iron pendants on the shaman's robe represent bird feathers, which allow the shaman's soul to fly. ...
 As the shaman dances, the noise made by these pieces and by the copper bells and rattles on the robe, as well as the sound of his drum and singing, help summon the spirits."